DETLIXX/DETLIXX/README.md

 <h3>Projects</h3>
-- My bigges project also not finished because i have no time for it is [RevUp](https://www.revupapp.eu/) solo dev project as hobby <br>
+- My bigges project also not finished because i have no time for it is [RevUp](https://www.revupapp.eu/) solo dev project as hobby <br> <br>
 - My own app to track spendings.
-I am bad at saving money so i made this [Little Savings](https://littlesavings.detlixx.com/) it was built in like 4 days with all features that i want and need <br>
+I am bad at saving money so i made this [Little Savings](https://littlesavings.detlixx.com/) it was built in like 4 days with all features that i want and need <br> <br>
 - And more <3 <br> <br>